cscannell-inacloud/Office365-Security-Docs/SecurityCompliance/office-365-ti.md

 Office 365 Threat Intelligence helps security analysts and administrators protect their organization's Office 365 users by:

-1. Making it easy to ﻿identify, monitor and understand attacks
+1. Making it easy to identify, monitor and understand attacks

 2. Helping to quickly address threats in Exchange Online and SharePoint Online